Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 ### Fine-Tuning

 A form of transfer learning wherein a pre-trained model is slightly modified or adjusted to perform a new task.
-This process allows for more efficient use of the pre-trained models by adjusting them to solve tasks similar to ones they were originally trained on.
+This process allows for more efficient use of the pre-trained models by adjusting them to solve tasks similar to the ones they were originally trained on.

 ### Foundation Model